mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 When a processor issue a read, it checks the most recent buffered write to that address, if there is none it access the shared memory.
 A processor's read cannot access other processors write queues, it will always view its own writes before others.
 Once a write operation is completed and the data reaches the shared memory, it becomes visible to all processors.

-The system has instructions to flush the store buffer, and a set of atomic instructions implemented through the use of a global HW lock L (that automatically flush the buffer).
+Intel x86 architecture has instructions to flush the store buffer, implemented through the use of a global HW lock L.
 ### Partial Store Order (PSO)
 Used in ARM processors.
 It is weaker than TSO.
 We can assume that each processor reads from and writes to its own complete copy of memory.
 Each write propagates to the other processors independently, with reordering allowed.
 This means that **a store can bypass another store**: stores can occur out of order.
 However, writes to the same address are not allowed to bypass each other.

+Since store can occur out-of-order, this complicates lock-free programming since the program behavior depends on thread timing.

 > [!TIP] Litmus test
 >  Programs that tell us whether one system is either complying with one model.

-Since store can occur out-of-order, this complicates lock-free programming since the program behavior depends on thread timing.
 ## Taming the HW
-A **data-race** between threads is produced by at least one write and zero or more reads, which may produce inconsistent behavior.
+- A **data-race** between threads is produced by at least one write and zero or more reads, which may produce inconsistent behavior.

-A **synchronization model** is a set of rules for how HW coordinates r/w to shared data.
+- A **synchronization model** is a set of rules for how HW coordinates r/w to shared data.

-A **data-race-free** (DRF) **synchronization model** should provide memory operations to ensure happens-before relationship for memory r/w across different threads.
+- A **data-race-free** (DRF) **synchronization model** should provide memory operations to ensure happens-before relationship for memory r/w across different threads.
 Under this model, ordinary r/w can be reordered within threads, but cannot cross memory synchronization operations.

-A **data-race-free program** is such that two ordinary memory accesses to the same location from different threads are either both reads or else separated by synchronization operations forcing one to happen before the other.
+- A **data-race-free program** is such that two ordinary memory accesses to the same location from different threads are either both reads or else separated by synchronization operations forcing one to happen before the other.
   If the HW supports DRF synchronization model, a DRF program will appear as it is executed on a sequential consistent machine.

 **Fences** (**barriers**) are trivial synchronization instructions that allow to obtain DRF programs.
 They enforce program order $<_p$ into memory order $<_m$.
 It restricts processors and compilers from employing necessary optimizations, resulting in degraded performance.
 They enforce order both above and below.

 - **Performance consideration**: overuse of fences can lead to performance degradation as they restrict the processor's ability to reorder instructions for efficient execution.
 - **Strategic placement**: it's crucial to strategically place fences where necessary, rather than using them indiscriminately, to balance correctness and performance.

+The Linux memory model is essentially PSO.
+It uses a bi-directional synchronization mechanism which establish a happens-before relationships across threads:
+`smp_load_acquire(&x)`: ensures that any operations get anticipated before this read.
+`smp_store_release(&x, val)`: ensures that all preceding reads and writes become visible.

 The C compiler can introduce additional reordering of instruction that might appear as if the machine had a weaker memory model.
 This adds another layer of complexity to HW memory models.
 The primitives `READ_ONCE` and `WRITE_ONCE` prevent the compiler from reordering reads (or writes), omitting reads (for known values, i.e. fusing) or doing too many reads (when register spilling is needed, i.e. splitting).
 Without these primitives, compilers can reorder them, omit reads if value appear unchanged or insert excessive reads due to register spills.

-The Linux memory model is essentially PSO.
-It uses a bi-directional synchronization mechanism which establish a happens-before relationships across threads:
-`smp_load_acquire()`: ensures that all preceding reads and writes by the releasing threads become visible to other threads, so before it writes data to memory, all its prior operations are pushed to visibility for others.
-`smp_store_release()`: ensures that read operation sees the latest value before any other operation occur subsequently.

 ![[map.conc.jpg]]

 # Virtual Address Space
-Virtual memory creates the perception of a larger memory space, even when physical memory is limited: a computer can overcome memory shortages by temporarily moving data from RAM to disk storage.
+Virtual memory creates the illusion of a larger memory space, even when physical memory is limited: we overcome memory shortages by temporarily moving data from RAM to disk storage.
 ![[kernel_virtual_memory.png]]

 ## Process address space
 Process Address Space is the range of addressable memory for each process which includes text (code), data, heap, and stack segments.
 ![[process_addr_space.png]]
-**Virtual Memory Areas** (VMA) defines the range of virtual addresses utilized by a process thus they help determine whether a virtual page number is valid even if it's not currently mapped.
-They facilitate efficient data retrieval for pages not currently mapped.
+The process address space is divided into **Virtual Memory Areas** (VMA) which are contiguous regions of virtual addresses.
 They maintain information about the corresponding data source, whether on disk or in existing memory pages.
 They ensure **secure access** through permission flag: readable, writable, executable.

 VMAs can be **anonymous**, if they are not linked to any file (e.g., heap, stack, bss, ..), or **file-backed**.
 Anonymous areas initially map to a zero page and employ **Copy-On-Write** (COW) if written.
 The stack is unique with its `VMA_GROWSDOWN` flag.
 VMA can be created explicitly using `mmap()` with the backing store file descriptor and protection flag.

 `smem` list various processes physical memory usage with their Unique Set Size (USS, indicates memory solely used by a process, not share), Proportional Set Size (PSS, indicates shared memory) and Resident Set Size (RSS, entire memory set in physical RAM).

+VMAs cover a range of pages (fixed dimension, generally 4KB).
-**Paging** is a memory management scheme that eliminates the need for contiguous allocation of physical memory.
-It allows the physical address space of a process to be non-contiguous.
+**Paging** eliminates the need for contiguous allocation of physical memory.
-A **page fault** occurs when the CPU accesses a virtual address whose corresponding **Page Table Entry** (PTE) is invalid or does not allow the attempted access according to the access right of the page table.
+A **page fault** occurs when the CPU accesses a virtual address whose corresponding **Page Table Entry** (PTE, contains data about mapped pages in memory) is invalid or does not allow the attempted access according to the access right.
 These rights are, in principle, derived from the access rights specified in the VMAs.
 However, translation of VMA access right to PTE's ones is not trivial due to:
 - **Demand paging**: pages are loaded into memory only when they are accessed, not all at once.
 - **COW mechanism**: optimizes memory usage by sharing pages between processes until a write occur.

-The motivation behind those two mechanism is that processes do not address all the addresses in their address space.
+The motivation behind those two mechanism is that processes do not address all the addresses in their address space: for this reasons it makes sense to delay their allocation or to share them for as long as possible.

-Segmentation faults occur when the kernel cannot handle a page fault, usually due to an invalid memory access (when address lacks proper mapping or permission).
+**Segmentation faults** occur when the kernel cannot handle a page fault, usually due to an invalid memory access (when address lacks proper mapping or permission).

 Linux uses red-black tree structure to manage VMAs.
 VMAs are not overlapping. `find_vma()` navigates this structure using the `vm_end` values.
+VMAs help determine whether a virtual page number is valid even if it's not currently mapped.

-- When a process tries to access an address that falls within a VMA but lacks a PTE, the entry is configured by `handle_mm_fault()`.
+When a process tries to access an address that falls within a VMA but lacks a PTE, the entry is configured by `handle_mm_fault()`.
-- This function delegates the work to lower-level functions like `handle_pte_fault()`, which checks the type of fault and decides how to handle it.
+ This function delegates the work to lower-level functions like `handle_pte_fault()`, which checks the type of fault and decides how to handle it.
 	- If the fault is due to a read or write to an anonymous page, it calls `do_anonymous_page()`, which allocates a new physical page and maps it into the process's page table.
 	- If the fault is due to a write and the memory is writable according to the VMA but the page is marked as read-only, it calls `do_wp_page()` to create a copy of the page for the process.
 ## Kernel address space